-And Why a Bunch of Post-9/11 Veterans are Organizing a “New Century” Legion Post
+And Why a Bunch of Post-9/11 Veterans Organized a “New Century” Legion Post

 As a direct consequence of the end of military conscription in 1973, more of America’s bellicose burden is concentrated in a shrinking segment of our population.
 While the end of the draft is considered highly successful and widely embraced, it has lead to a growing military/civilian divide in our country.
 The American people are increasingly disconnected from the U.S. military and military service.
 This disconnect is not unique to America or this age; unfortunately, this reoccurring disconnect historically leads to the marginalization and alienation of the service, sacrifice, and the needs of military veterans.
 As current demographic and social trends continue to converge, American veterans will continue to be pushed aside, ostracized, and devalued–which is why veteran service organizations such as the American Legion and the VFW matter now more than ever.